Princeton-CDH/devenv/getting-started-django-models.md

     GRANT ALL ON myproj.* TO 'myproj'@'localhost';
     ```

-7. Load your mysqldump file into the database you just created.
+2. Load your mysqldump file into the database you just created.
 This will
    create all of your tables and foreign key relationships, and load any
    data included in your export:

     `sudo mysql myproj < data/yyyy-mmm-dd_dbname.sql`

+## Django project setup

-8. Activate your python environment:
+1. Activate your python environment:

     `pipenv shell`

-9. Change directory into the shared data folder:
+2. Change directory into the shared data folder:

     `cd data`

-10. Install Django and the Python MySQL client if you have not already done so:
+3. Install Django and the Python MySQL client if you have not already done so:

     `pipenv install 'django<2' mysqlclient`

-11. Create a new django project.
+4. Create a new django project.
 Recommended: name the django project based
    on a short or abbreviated version of your research project name.
    Use lower case without spaces; if you must delimit words, use an underscore.

     `django-admin startproject myproj`

-12. In the editor of your choice, edit the settings for your new django
+5. In the editor of your choice, edit the settings for your new django
     project at `data/myproj/myproj/settings.py`.

     Replace the default `DATABASES` configuration: